mheap/nexmo-developer/_use_cases/en/voice-call-websocket-python.md

 # Call a Websocket with Python

-You can use the Nexmo Voice API to connect a call to a [WebSocket](/voice/voice-api/guides/websockets), giving you a two-way stream of the call audio delivered over the WebSocket protocol in real-time.
+You can use the Voice API to connect a call to a [WebSocket](/voice/voice-api/guides/websockets), giving you a two-way stream of the call audio delivered over the WebSocket protocol in real-time.
 This enables you to process the call audio to perform tasks such as sentiment analysis, real-time transcription and decision-making using artificial intelligence.

 In this tutorial, you will connect an inbound call to a WebSocket endpoint.
 The WebSocket server will listen to the call audio and echo it back to you.
 You will implement this using the [Flask](http://flask.pocoo.org/) web application micro-framework and [Flask-Sockets](https://www.npmjs.com/package/express-ws), which lets you define WebSocket endpoints like any other Flask route.